-- Battlefield Three is the bluest game in the history of gaming.
+- Battlefield 3 is the bluest game in the history of gaming.
 Even the night maps are blue and not black.

 - Deus Ex has a color scheme where the primary color on the palette to denote high technology is blue.

-- Metal Gear Solid's Shadow Moses and a good deal of Metal Gear Solid 2 are green-blue.
+- Metal Gear Solid's Shadow Moses and a good deal of Metal Gear Solid 2: Sons of Liberty are green-blue.

 - Used to a lesser extent with normal-Hyrule, which had a faint yellowish tint to most things.